aisamanra/s-cargot/README.md

   three)
 ~~~~

-Or remove the maximum, which will put the whole s-expression onto one
-line, regardless of its length:
+Or remove the maximum, which will always put the whole s-expression onto one line, regardless of its length:

 ~~~~.haskell
 >>> let printer = removeMaxWidth (basicPrint id)